86percent/docs/quickStart.md

 // Get the controller that displays this conversation:
 EPManager.shared.controller(for: conversation) { controller, error in
     if let controller = controller {
-        //depending on the fetching strategy you have chosen you may to have to manage error / HUD self.presentController(UINavigationController(rootViewController: controller))
+        //depending on the fetching strategy you have chosen you may need to handle error and a HUD self.presentController(UINavigationController(rootViewController: controller))
     } else {
         self.showAlert(message: error?.localizedDescription ??
 "N/A")